quantum-fusion/springboot_swagger_example-master-cassandra/README.md

 ./upload.script

+# current limitation on running REST service in Docker, and pointing to local 127.0.0.1 for cassandra node, and exposing Cassandra node to Docker.

+docker run -d -p 8080:8080 -p 9042:9042 joethecoder2/spring-boot-web cassandra_ip=127.0.0.1 cassandra_port=9042

 #Step6(Not currently supported due to limitation in Docker with datastax driver v3): Install Kubernetes, and Launch REST service (see ./Kubernetes/README.md)

 cd ./Kubernetes